Israel uses military expertise to join commercial space race

 That changed three years ago when the government for the first time earmarked a modest sum of about 90 million shekels ($22.5 million) to the civilian space agency, which then supported start-ups and projects such as SAMSON.

 Industry sales have since doubled to over $1 billion.
-And trends favor Israel’s market strengths, like miniaturization, digitization and making lightweight systems, said Ben-Israel.
+And trends favour Israel’s market strengths, like miniaturisation, digitisation and making lightweight systems, said Ben-Israel.

 The global commercial space economy in 2013 was estimated by the OECD to be more than $250 billion.